aeonSolutions/PCB-Prototyping-Catalogue/README.md

  <br>

 [AeonLabs](https://www.linkedin.com/company/aeonlabs/), a personal brand of Miguel T., is about the conceptualization, design, and prototyping of technology solutions for Enterprise businesses and Institutions.
 To know more about the author visit his [LinkedIn profile](https://www.linkedin.com/in/migueltomas/).
+See [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/How-to-Hire-AeonLabs) how to hire AeonLabs.

 This repository is the main catalog for all PCB prototypes and publicly available here on GitHub.
 There are now a total of **62** PCBs for smart devices, A.I. enabled, designed in KiCad and ready to download, order fabrication at a PCB factory or buy them on [Tindie](https://www.tindie.com/products/aeonlabs/) and [Gumroad](https://aeonlabs.gumroad.com) ready to install and use.
 See the list of [fully tested & ready to use PCB designs](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Fully-tested-&-ready-to-use-PCB-designs).<br>